MiniZinc/libminizinc/en/find_mus.rst

 ``findMUS model.mzn data-1.dzn``

-This will perform a simple search for a single generalized MUS.
+This will perform a search for a single instance level MUS.
-To acquire a more accurate MUS with correct index variable assignments the ``--paramset mzn`` argument should be used.
+To acquire a low level MUS the ``--paramset fzn`` argument can be used.
 To search for more than one MUS use the ``-a`` or ``-n <count>`` arguments.
-By default FindMUS will use ``gecode`` for checking the satisfiability of a subset of constraints.
-This can be changed using the ``--solver`` argument.
+By default FindMUS will use ``gecode_presolver`` for checking the satisfiability of a subset of constraints.
+This can be changed using the ``--subsolver`` argument.
 For example, given a model that is better suited to a Mixed Integer Programming solver, the argument ``--solver cbc`` could be used to instruct FindMUS to flatten the model with the linear library and use the CBC solver for satisfiability checking.

 Note: FindMUS requires a fully instantiated constraint model.